How To Prove Negligence In A Slip And Fall?

 Once the duty of care is established, the injured party needs to show that the property owner breached that duty by failing to maintain a reasonably safe environment.
 This breach can be caused by actions or omissions, such as failing to fix a known hazard, not warning visitors of a potential danger, or failing to inspect the property regularly.

-Read More: Navigating Slip And Fall Lawsuits: Essential Steps For Legal Recourse
+Read More: What Is Slip And Fall Insurance?

 To prove the breach of duty, the injured party may present evidence such as photographs, videos, eyewitness accounts, maintenance records, or incident reports.